Frequently Asked Questions

 A: Yes!
 After you add the desired item(s) to your cart simply checkout and PayPal will be one of the payment options.

 Q: SHIPPING - How much is shipping?
 How does shipping work?
 How long before I get my DVD(s)?
 Do you ship worldwide?

-A: Shipping is USPS First Class, no tracking, and is usually $4.99 for shipping and handling to the USA for most single disc titles.
-Some titles carry additional shipping costs based on additional discs, dual layer or laser artwork options.
+A: Shipping is USPS First Class, no tracking, and is usually $4.99 flat (for most orders) for shipping and handling to the USA for most single disc titles.
+Some titles carry additional shipping costs based on additional discs, dual layer discs and artwork upgrade options.
 We do ship to most countries.

-International shipping charges are usually: $7.99 to Canada and $10.99 Worldwide.
+International shipping charges are usually: $9.99 to Canada and $14.99 Worldwide.
 Some titles carry additional shipping costs based on additional discs, dual layer or laser artwork options.
-International shipping can take 2-4 weeks or more to arrive to you.
+International shipping can take 3 to 12 weeks or more to arrive to international customers.

 Your DVD(s) will usually SHIP in 1-3 business days via USPS 1st Class, from southern California U.S.A.
 Your order should ARRIVE in 10-14 days in the USA, or sooner, after your order is placed.

 If you are paying by check or money order (must be U.S. Dollars), once your payment is RECEIVED, your order usually ships in 1-3 business days.